krashanoff/whoami/src/cyber.md

 ## NIST in a Nutshell

-The way that I would (and am, as I write it) approach these documents is by first ensuring sufficient knowledge of the provided NIST 800 documents (not the 140 series).
+The way that I would approach (and am approaching, as I write it) these documents is by first ensuring sufficient knowledge of the provided NIST 800 documents (not the 140 series).
 This will guarantee that you're familiar with the jargon.

 ### NIST 800